nomorespice/ossec-extras/README.md

 ```
 ## <a name="cis_rhel8_linux_rcl.txt"></a>cis_rhel8_linux_rcl.txt

 cis_rhel8_linux_rcl.txt is part of the OSSEC system audit rootcheck functionality.
-This file WILL be updated for the latest version of the CIS RedHat Enterprise Linux 8 Benchmark.
+This file has been updated for the latest version of the CIS RedHat Enterprise Linux 8 Benchmark: v1.0.0 - Draft

 Some rules are not implemented.

-This has been tested using OSSEC version 2.9.3.
+This has been tested using OSSEC version 3.2.0.

 __Usage__